BONZZ'S GUIDE TO TRADE SKILLS

 Recipe Links: Jewelry

-This is your ability to use gems, metals and similar to create jewelry type items (rings, amulets, necklaces, bracelets, augmentations...).
+This is your ability to use gems, precious metals and similar to create jewelry type items (rings, amulets, necklaces, bracelets, augmentations...).

 This can be a very expensive process -- but with a high skill and the right raw materials -- you will eventually be able to make some reasonably nice items that can have nice stats!